fieldtrip/website/reference/ft_preproc_hilbert.md

                 'absimag'
                 'angle'

- The default is to return the absolute value of the Hilbert transform.
+ If the data contains NaNs, the output of the affected channel(s) will be all(NaN).

  See also PREPROC
 ```